w3c-fedid/FedCM/explainer.md

   [what will break](#what-will-break)) without the use of third-party cookies in a way that makes the web meaningfully more private and usable compared to the [next best alternative](#related-work)
-* Maximize backwards compatibility, specially for RPs
+* Maximize backwards compatibility, especially for RPs
 * Allow identity protocols to be extended independent of browser changes
 * Reuse as much from OIDC / SAML / OAuth as possible